jsore/notes/node-js/1-Getting-Up-To-Speed.md

 ><br>
 >
 ><b><b>Introduces:</b></b>
-> - Writing data to a socket
+> - Writing data to a listening socket server
+>
+> - Sending plain-text messages for human reading
 >
 > - Requires 3 terminal sessions: one for the service (.js file), the client (via netcat utility `nc`),
 >   and another to trigger changes to file being watched